Mary Goelet: Life in Scotland

 The Duke and Duchess settled at Floors Castle, where Mary decorated the ancient residence with her own collection of art including a priceless series of 17th century Gobelins Manufactory tapestries.

-At the time of her marriage, she was the wealthiest American heiress, with a dowry of twenty million dollars, exceeded only by Consuelo Vanderbilt in the wealth brought to the transatlantic marriages of the pre-1914 era (see Gilded Age).
+At the time of her marriage, she was the wealthiest American heiress, with a trust fund of $10,000,000 from her father's estate and a further reversionary interest in half of his $30,000,000 residuary estate.

 In 1913, she first became a guest of Queen Mary and King George V at Windsor Castle.
 She and the Duke were also the guests of King Edward VII and Queen Alexandra.

 In 1929, she inherited $3,000,000 after the death of her mother, as well as the Goelet art collection.
+Under the terms of her father's will, half of his $30,000,000 residuary estate passed to Mary following her mother's death.